 You don’t have to spend much money.
 Consider laminating a card or bookmark created by one of your women with your retreat‘s theme verse on it.

-3. Where are some places to purchase goodie bags and gifts items?
+3. Where are some places to purchase goodie bags and gifts?

-My favorite resource for purchasing something Biblical/Christian in bulk is CTA Inc. They have some wonderful gift items and devotionals at very reasonable prices.
-That is not an affiliate link – just a personal recommendation.
+My favorite resource for purchasing something Biblical/Christian in bulk is CTA Inc (affiliate link) They have some wonderful gift items and devotionals at very reasonable prices.

 You can sometimes find businesses that are willing to donate items for your goodie bags, just be careful that it doesn’t distract from your purpose and that it doesn’t set a precedent.

 If you let one of your women donate beauty product samples, you may have 3 others that get upset because they weren’t given the same opportunity.
 It’s not worth it.

 4. What’s the best way to transport our goodie bags?

 If you have a large group, transporting 100+ filled goodie bags can be a bit challenging.
 We have taken the bags and the contents in our vehicles and then assembled the goodie bags onsite.

 5. What should we use for the bag part of our goodie bag?

 Now you can find some really nice tote bags, but I’m all for keeping the cost down.
 We usually purchase the multi-pack of handled gift bags at Michael’s or AC Moore on sale or with a coupon.